 When you remove a misdemeanor or felony from your criminal record, your life is no longer restricted.
 You can apply for jobs and apartments without having to deal with that mark on your record.
 If you came to America as an immigrant, expungement can keep you from being deported.
 You can move on with your life with more freedom.

 The Law Office of Jonathan Gonzales can help with the process.
-Our expungement attorney will evaluate your criminal history to see if you meet the requirements.
-Then, our team will then conduct some research, fill out the appropriate paperwork, and attend your hearing with you.
+Our Sacramento expungement lawyer will evaluate your criminal history to see if you meet the requirements.
+Then our team will conduct some research, fill out the appropriate paperwork, and attend your hearing.

 Licensed to practice in all California and Federal courts

 Featured in an article on Fox40 for our commitment to the law and impressive legacy

 Super Lawyers® Rising Stars℠ and rated Top 40 Under 40 by the National Trial Lawyers

 Attended drug & alcohol recognition training for a Drug and Alcohol Recognition P.O.S.T Certificate